esp8266/Arduino/README.md

 #### Pin Functions ####

 ![Pin Functions](https://raw.githubusercontent.com/Links2004/Arduino/esp8266/docs/pin_functions.png)
+The most usable pin functions are mapped to the macro ```SPECIAL```, so calling ```pinMode(pin, SPECIAL)``` will switch that pin in the most usable FUNCTION_X.
+Those are UART RX/TX on pins 1 - 3, HSPI for pins 12-15 and CLK functions for pins 0, 4 and 5.

 #### Timing and delays ####
 ```millis``` and ```micros``` return the number of milliseconds and microseconds elapsed after reset, respectively.